webian-dart/web/README.md

 ## Transformer

 `Transformer` allows changes to the request/response data before it is sent/received to/from the server.
 This is only applicable for request methods 'PUT', 'POST', and 'PATCH'.
-Dio has already implemented a `DefaultTransformer`, and as the default `Transformer`.
-If you want to customize the transformation of request/response data, you can provide a `Transformer` by your self, and replace the `DefaultTransformer` by setting the `dio.transformer`.
+Web has already implemented a `DefaultTransformer`, and as the default `Transformer`.
+If you want to customize the transformation of request/response data, you can provide a `Transformer` by your self, and replace the `DefaultTransformer` by setting the `web.transformer`.

 ### In flutter

-If you use dio in flutter development, you'd better to decode json   in background with [compute] function.
+If you use web in flutter development, you'd better to decode json   in background with [compute] function.

 ```dart